-The city of Iqaluiti (population of 6,669 in 2011) is unlike any other community in Nunavut.
-Prior to its development in the Second World War, the surrounding area was known as a good place to fish in summer, and as a place where the coast-dwelling Inuit of Frobisher Bay passed though on their way to the caribou-hunting grounds in the centre of Baffin Island.
-It was the development of a landing strip for the American military and the intrusion of modern geopolitics and defence into Inuit Nunangat (the Inuit "homeland") rather than social services or trade opportunities, that concentrated Inuit towards the head of Frobisher Bay in the 1940s.
-Then, in a series of rapid changes, Iqaluit (known then as Frobisher Bay) became an early warning base, a regional hub, and eventually the capital of Nunavut.
-In the process, Iqaluit attracted not just people from around Frobisher Bay, but also hunters and their families from many other parts of Nunavut, especially from Hudson Strait and Cumberland Sound.
-Like many larger centres in other parts of northern Canada, the community tries to balance the interests of its Indigenous population, almost all of whom are Inuit, with a steady flow (and much turnover) of incomers attached to governmentii or business.
+E7-1865 J. Okalik Eegeesiak President Qikiqtani Inuit Association Iqaluit, Nunavut 2013 he city of Iqaluit, with a population of 6,669, is a community unlike any other in Nunavut.
+The surrounding area was known mainly as a good place to fish in summer, and as a place where the coast-dwelling Inuit of Frobisher Bay passed en route to the caribou-hunting grounds in the centre of Baffin Island.
+It was the development of a landing strip for the American military and the intrusion of modern geopolitics and defence into Inuit Nunangat, rather than social services or trade opportunities, that concentrated Inuit towards the head of the bay in the 1940s.
+Then, in a series of rapid changes, Iqaluit (known then as Frobisher Bay) became an early warning base, a regional hub, and eventually a capital city.
+In the process, Igaluit attracted not just people from around Frobisher Bay, but also hunters and their families from Hudson Strait and Cumberland Sound.
+Like many larger centres in other parts of northern Canada, the community tries to balance the interests of its Aboriginal population, almost all of whom are Inuit, with a steady flow (and much turnover) of incomers attached to government or business.

-Iqaluit is located at the head of a large tidal basin (Frobisher Bay or Tasiujarjuaq) and is sited on the shores of Koojesse Inlet.
+Iqaluit is at the head of a large tidal basin, Frobisher Bay (or Tasiujar-juaq), and is sited on the shores of Koojesse Inlet.
 Dramatic tides create long stretches of rocky beaches and mud flats along the inlet.
 To the southwest, the Meta Incognita Peninsula separates the bay and the city from Hudson Strait, while on the northeast, the Hall Peninsula lies between Frobisher Bay and Cumberland Sound.
 Frobisher Bay itself is aligned from northwest to southeast, with its wide mouth open to Davis Strait.
 About two-thirds of the way up the bay, it is speckled with small islands.
 Glaciers cap the hills to the south; otherwise, the area is not especially elevated and is dotted with lakes and rocky outcrops.
 In some places, rich vegetation covers the hills with Arctic flora in summer.
 Freeze-up generally occurs in November and lasts until June.

-More than other Nunavut communities, Iqaluit appears as a collection of neighbourhoods.
-The earliest development occurred on the broad, flat, graveled lands at the head of Koojesse Inlet and east of the Sylvia Grinnell River where the US Army Air Force (later the US Air Force, hereinafter referred to as USAF) began to build a 6,000-foot landing strip, aircraft hangars, machine shops and barracks in 1941.
+More than other Nunavut communities, Iqaluit appears to the visitor as a collection of neighbourhoods.
+The earliest development occurred on the broad, flat lands at the head of Koojesse Inlet and east of the Sylvia Grinnell River.
+On this wide expanses of gravel west of the city, the US Army Air Force (later the US Air Force, hereinafter referred to as USAF) began to build a 6,000-foot landing strip and supporting hangars, machine shops and barracks in 1941.
 The Main Base, which supported the airport, was Iqaluit's first permanent settled place and was later expanded to become the area known as "Lower Base".